xari/xari-dev/content/blog/better-unnesting/index.md

 ## Removing the duplicates

-`filter` is the perfect method for removing items that we don't want in our array.
+`filter()` is a great method for removing items that we don't want in our array.

 ```js
 const hops = beers